Minamoto no Yoshiie: The Zenkunen War

 In 1050, Abe no Yoritoki wave the post of Chinjufu-shōgun, as the Abe clan had for many generations.
 Effectively, however, Yoritoki commanded the entire region, denying the official Governor any true power.
 As a result, Yoshiie's father was appointed both chinjufu shōgun and governor, and Yoshiie traveled north with him to resolve the situation.

 The campaign against the Abe clan lasted twelve years.
 Yoshiie fought alongside his father in almost every battle, including the Battle of Kawasaki and the Siege of Kuriyagawa.
 Abe no Yoritoki died in 1057, but his son Abe no Sadato took up command of his father's forces.
-But in 1062, Yoshiie defeated and kill Sadato, winning the war a year later.
+But in 1062, Yoshiie defeated and killed Sadato, winning the war a year later.

 Yoshiie returned to Kyoto in early 1063 with the heads of Abe no Sadato and a number of others.

 As a result of his dramatic prowess in battle, he earned the name Hachiman taro, referring to him as the "son of Hachiman", the god of war.
 The following year, Yoshiie took several followers of the Abe, who he had taken as captives, as attendants Abe no Munetō became his retainer.